-Sarai did—no doubt because she felt like a failure as a woman.
+Sarai did—most likely because she felt like a failure as a woman.
 To be unable to bear a child in that culture was considered to be a sign of God’s displeasure.
-If Abram had come home and told her all about his encounter with God, thinking that it was her fault that they were still childless, she may have thought it was her responsibility to remedy the situation.
+If Abram had come home and told her all about his encounter with God, she, thinking that it was her fault that they were still childless, may have thought it was her responsibility to remedy the situation.

 - Was Sarai’s solution to their problem a legitimate one?